jacqueline-he/abusive_language_iw/README.md

-# abusive_language_iw
-Detecting and Classifying Online Abusive Content via BERT-based Transfer Learning
+# Detecting and Classifying Online Abusive Content via BERT-based Transfer Learning

-Abstract:
+## Abstract ##
 The meteoric growth of social media networks in the past decade has altered the landscape of cyberspace communication.
 The rapid dissemination of abusive language on online platforms has generated much interest in automated systems that can detect and classify such content.
 However,